romses/Datenzwerg/docs/index.en.md

 2023-12-08
 : An alternative version of the bottom part of the Datenzwerg is finished that allows leading through a cable.
 Ten new bottoms have been printed and magnetised to allow for POE use at 37c3.
 This completes the hardware side of the 37c3 preparations.

+2023-12-11
+: The server infrastructure is back up an running and the first Datenzwerge are reporting data again.

 ## FAQ

 ### What kind of data does the Datenzwerg collect?